oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <big>Taking a snapshot</big>

-If user selects a volume from the list and click the menu option "Snapshot --> New", a dialog pops up asking for the snapshot name and optional description.
+If user selects a volume from the list and click the menu option "Snapshot --> New", a dialog pops up asking for the snapshot name prefix and optional description.
 User would provide the required details and click the button "OK" to trigger the creation of snapshot.
-Snapshot name is pre-populated with suggested name in the format <Vol Name>-<Time Stamp (YYYYMMDDHHMMSS)>.
+Snapshot name would be formed by engine in the format <Snapshot Name Prefix>-snap-<Time Stamp (YYYYMMDDHHMMSS)>.

 ![](CreateVolumeSnapshot.png "CreateVolumeSnapshot.png")